Florida legislature passes bill to restrict LGBTQ topics in elementary schools

 “The bill that liberals inaccurately call ‘Don’t Say Gay’ would be more accurately described as Anti-Grooming Bill,” Pushaw wrote, adding “If you’re against the anti-Grooming bill, you are probably a groomer or at least you don’t denounce the grooming of 4- to 8-year-old children.
 Silence is complicity.
 This is how it works, Democrats, and I didn’t make the rules.”

-During Tuesday’s debate, Book and others lashed out at Pushaw, saying her comments were an insulting betrayal to the state’s LGBTQ residents.
+During Tuesday’s debate, Book and others lashed out at Pushaw, saying her comments were an insulting betrayal of the state’s LGBTQ residents.

-“The governors communications director accused us of being pedophiles for being again this bill.
-Boy oh boy, I got news for you, you cant teach gay and you sure can’t pray away gay,” said Sen. Gary M. Farmer (D).
+“The governor’s communications director accused us of being pedophiles for being again this bill.
+Boy, oh boy, I got news for you: You can’t teach gay and you sure can’t pray away gay,” said Sen. Gary M. Farmer (D).

 Sen. Randolph Bracy (D) accused his Republican colleagues of engaging in a “culture war against the LGBTQ community” in hopes of furthering DeSantis’s political career.
 DeSantis has been widely mentioned as a possible GOP presidential candidate in 2024.

 “I actually appreciate the discipline, and sometimes I wish our party would do the same thing,” Bracy said, while looking at his GOP colleagues.
-“But in your effort to elect Ron DeSantis and send him to 1600 Pennsylvania Avenue, I just ask you is it worth it?
+“But in your effort to elect Ron DeSantis and send him to 1600 Pennsylvania Avenue, I just ask you: Is it worth it?
 Is it worth it if one child is affected by this legislation?
-Is it worth a child being outed or bullied or potentially becoming suicidal?"
+Is it worth a child being outed or bullied or potentially becoming suicidal?”

 Sen. Ileana Garcia (R) countered that children have their entire lives to sort out their sexual orientation or gender identity, so there is no need to have “tough conversations” in elementary school.
-"This is not about targeting, this is about re-routing responsibility back to the parents and allowing children to be children,” she said.
+“This is not about targeting, this is about rerouting responsibility back to the parents and allowing children to be children,” she said.

-But Democrats argue the legislation will hurt gay Floridians and risk the state’s reputation around the world.
+But Democrats argue that the legislation will hurt gay Floridians and endanger the state’s reputation around the world.